-An academic physician with a specialist research background in cognitive neuroscience, Sinha is a panel member at the next Advanced Therapies Network (ATN) event on 14 May 2019, joining several other investors that are working in the advanced therapies sector.
+An academic physician with a specialist research background in cognitive neuroscience, Sinha was a panel member at the Advanced Therapies Network (ATN) event on 14 May 2019, joining several other investors that are working in the advanced therapies sector.

 F-Prime and Orchard Therapeutics

 F-Prime has its main headquarters in Boston and a European office in London.
 Backed by FMR LLC, the parent company of Fidelity Investments, the firm has a global reach with multiple investments in the US, Europe and Asia.
 Within therapeutics F-Prime operates not only as a venture capitalist but also as a creator of companies.
 Many of those companies are in advanced therapies, including UK company Orchard Therapeutics.
 Orchard is a university spinout which F-Prime helped create in collaboration with Bobby Gaspar and Adrian Thrasher from University College London and Great Ormond Street Hospital, alongside scientists and clinicians from University of Manchester, Boston Children’s Hospital and University of California Los Angeles.